Methodology & Data Sources

 Data freshness

 Every ticker JSON snapshot includes a fetchedAt timestamp that is surfaced on the ticker page.
-We aim to refresh monthly, and sooner after notable events (distribution announcements, splits, reverse splits).
+An automated job refreshes ticker data every U.S. weekday after the close (Mon–Fri 23:27 UTC, roughly 1–3 hours after Polygon publishes the EOD bars).
 Between refreshes, the displayed price will drift from the live market price and the trailing yield will drift with it.
+If a ticker's data is older than four calendar days, the live-data indicator on its page downgrades from green to amber.
 Treat the snapshot as a starting point, not a real-time quote.

 Limitations and defaults